Olamide: 2021: UY Scuti

 Olamide announced in March 2021 that he was done working on another album.
 On 18 April, he announced the album UY Scuti, which was released on 18 June.
 Olamide mentioned that his son was the inspiration on why he titled the album UY Scuti.

 On 5 February 2022, Olamide hinted at retirement after the release of his 12th studio album.

 2023: Unruly

-Olamide released his 10th studio album titled Unruly on 9 August 2023.
-The album features different African artists such as CKay, Asake, Bnxn, Rema and Fireboy DML.
+Olamide released his 10th studio album, Unruly, on 9 August 2023.
+The album features CKay, Asake, Bnxn, Rema and Fireboy DML.

 2024: Ikigai (生き甲斐)

 Olamide announced on 26 June 2024 that he had completed work on a seven-track project titled Ikigai.
-The next day, he released "Project Ikigai" (生き甲斐) featuring collaborations past and present artists signed to the YBNL record label such as Fireboy DML, Asake, Young John, Pheelz, and Lil Kesh.
+The following day, he released "Project Ikigai" (生き甲斐) featuring collaborations with past and present artists signed to the YBNL record label such as Fireboy DML, Asake, Young John, Pheelz, and Lil Kesh.

 2025: Olamidé

-On June 18, 2025, Olamide released the album Olamidé.
+On 18 June 2025, Olamide released his self-titled album Olamidé.

+In April 2026, Olamide collaborated with singer Teni on the soulful single "Zion," released under Gamma Africa.
+That same month, during an interview with content creator Korty EO, Olamide spoke candidly about his ongoing stage anxiety during live performances, explaining that past incidents where aggressive fans unexpectedly snatched personal items such as his hat or jewelry had created lasting psychological tension before mounting the stage.

+Personal life

+Olamide is married to Adebukunmi Aisha Suleiman.
+They have three children together, two boys, Batifeori Maximilliano Adedeji and Tunrepin Myles Adedeji, and a daughter, Mowaririfunoluwa Celine Adedeji.
+Media personality Maria Okanrende, who at the time worked at The Beat 99.9 FM has claimed to have a child with him.